ShilpaSangappa/mlblr-EIP2/session04/DenseNet Training.md

 # DenseNet Training

-The image is resized to 28x28 and is trained initially.
-After  3 epochs, the image is resized to 32x32 and trained again.
+Images are resized to 28x28 and is trained initially.
+After  3 epochs, the image size is 32x32 and trained again.

 ### Trainable parameters in the network: